-#ECON 205 MATHEMATICAL FOUNDATIONS FOR ECONOMICS (2 credits)
+ECON 205 MATHEMATICAL FOUNDATIONS FOR ECONOMICS (3 credits)

 ECON 301 INTERMEDIATE MACROECONOMICS (4 credits)

 Introduces the basics of econometric analysis.
 Topics include regression analysis, muticollinearity, heteroskedacity and autocorrelation.
 Emphasizes the applied aspects of econometrics through the use of standard computer packages.
-Prerequisites: ECON 101 or 103, and ECON 205.
-(AY)
+Prerequisites: ECON 100 and ECON 204.

 Examines economic ideas from the Mercantilists (16th century) to the early development of the Neo-Classical School (late 19th and early 20th centuries).
 Emphasizes issues related to the development of economic thought in the areas of value, distribution and international trade.
-Prerequisites: ECON 101 and 103.
+Prerequisites: ECON 100.

 An analysis and critical appraisal of different national systems of economic organization.
 Focuses on the variety of forms of capitalism around the world; examines non-capitalist economic arrangements in the past, the present and as possibilities for the future.
-Prerequisite: ECON 101 or 103.
+Prerequisite: ECON 100.